3 Data wrangling II

 The simplest solution to observations with missing values is to drop those

 from the data set.
-If it makes sense to do this, then tidyr::drop_na()
+If it makes sense to do this, then tidyr::drop_na() makes

 it easy to do this.
 Note: This will create implicit missing values.